RTurney/Covid-dashboard/README.md

 Currently this application allows users to see:

+- The total global number of cases/deaths/cases today and deaths today at the head of the statistics board
+- A statistics board with key info on each country/continent depending on what state the application is in
+- A map with markers sized by case numbers for each country/continent
+- The ability to switch between country/continent and vaccination data via the navbar
-- the total number of cases
+- Graphs following the total global number of cases/deaths/vaccinations since 2019

+---

+## Current state on Dev

+Currently this application allows users to see:

-- The total number of cases today
+- Interactive chloropleth map of continents with number of cases per Million
-- Total number of deaths worldwide
+- Interactive chloropleth map of countires with number of cases per million
-- The total number of deaths today
+- Total number of global cases, deaths, cases today and deaths today displayed on Statistics board
-- Key info on each continent, displayd on the map
+- Key info on each countries' total number of cases and deaths displayed on the statistics board
-- Key info on each country, displayed on the map
+- Key info on each Continent's total number of cases and deaths displayed on the statitsics board
-- Key info on each countries vaccination numbers, displated on map
-- Graphs displaying global case, death, vaccination numbers
+- Graphs displaying global cases/deaths since 2019

 ---